The Church (1989 film): Plot

 Searching the Bishop's office, Gus finds the ancient records recounting the church's creation.
-Lotte enters, and upon sees someone who looks like her in a woodcut depicting the massacre (implied to be her in a past-life).
-Suddenly flooded with memories from centuries prior, she reveals that the church's architect was left to die in the church he had built, and that his body contains a self-destruct mechanism for the entire building.
-Gus tells Lotte to flee, and he makes his way through the cellar and to the chapel hall as the dead bodies of the massacre victims buried beneath the church at the beginning of the movie slowly begin to rise.
-Gus reaches the altar, and finds a massive pile of reanimating corpses rising out from the ground, forming as the head of devil.
+Lotte enters, and upon sees someone who resembles her in a woodcut depicting the massacre.
+Suddenly flooded with memories from centuries prior, she reveals that the church's architect was left to die in the church, and that his body contains a self-destruct mechanism for the building.
+Gus tells Lotte to flee, and he makes his way to the chapel hall as the dead bodies of the massacre victims buried beneath the church slowly begin to rise.
 Before the evil force can be fully set free, Gus finds the architect's mummified body hidden beneath the floor, and activates the self-destruct mechanism.
-The building collapses, killing everyone inside, including Gus, Lisa and Evan.
-Only Lotte escapes.
+The building collapses, only Lotte escapes alive.

-Some time later, Lotte returns to the ruins of the church with flowers.
-A passing truck uncovers the stone seal and blows it open.
-As she hears the sounds of horses running, blue light emits from within, just like when Evan first opened it, and she smiles enigmatically.
+Lotte later returns the church ruins with flowers.
+A passing truck uncovers the stone seal and blows it open, which emits blue light from within, leaving her smiling enigmatically.